yordietab/section-C/ETS1486_15/README.md

 **str.encode()**

 is a method used to convert a string (which is in Unicode by default) into a bytes object using a specified encoding.
 This is useful when working with files, network communication, or encryption, where text needs to be represented as bytes.

+**str.lstrip()**

+ method in Python is used to remove leading whitespace (spaces, tabs, newlines, etc.) from a string.
+It returns a new string with the leading characters removed.

+**str.rstrip()**

+ method in Python is used to remove trailing whitespace (spaces, tabs, newlines, etc.) from the right end of a string.
+It returns a new string with the trailing characters removed.

+**str.split()**

+ method in Python is used to split a string into a list of substrings based on a specified delimiter.
+By default, it splits by whitespace characters (spaces, tabs, newlines), but you can specify a custom delimiter if needed.